Prof Nisar, Dr Arif Designated Members Of DQCB - UrduPoint

 Prof Nisar, Dr Arif Designated Members Of DQCB

-Drugs Control Wing of Primary and Secondary Healthcare Department Punjab designated two members of District Quality Control Board (DQCB) for Multan through a notification issued here Saturday

-MULTAN, (UrduPoint / Pakistan Point News - 16th Jan, 2021 ) :Drugs Control Wing of Primary and Secondary Healthcare Department Punjab designated two members of District Quality Control board (DQCB) for Multan through a notification issued here Saturday.
+MULTAN, (UrduPoint / Pakistan Point News - 17th Jan, 2021 ) :Drugs Control Wing of Primary and Secondary Healthcare Department Punjab had designated two members of District Quality Control board (DQCB) for Multan through a notification issued here.

 According to notification no. PQCB/F-7, Professor Dr.